DataDog/integrations-core/datadog_checks_dev/README.md

   Create scaffolding for a new integration.

 Options:
-  -t, --type [check]      The type of integration to create -l, --location TEXT     The directory where files will be written -ni, --non-interactive  Disable prompting for fields -q, --quiet             Show less output
+  -t, --type [check|jmx|tile]  The type of integration to create -l, --location TEXT          The directory where files will be written -ni, --non-interactive       Disable prompting for fields -q, --quiet                  Show less output
   -n, --dry-run                Only show what would be created -h, --help                   Show this message and exit.
 ```

 #### Dep